MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 #endif
 ```

-Facebook implementations are quite game specific, however you will always need to initialize the FB client, for which you can use the Marker Metro test Faceboook app created by markermetro@live.com facebook account (see \MM Team - Administration\Logins\Facebook accounts.txt" for the password on dropbox).
+Facebook implementations are quite game specific, however you will always need to initialize the FB client with your App ID.

 Here's an example of the basic init call: